-Requests for an ISIL for one organisation will be processed within a few days.
+Requests for an ISIL for one organization will be processed within a few days.

-If you require codes for more than one organisation, or for multiple sub-units of one organisation, this processing will take longer depending on the overall number and will be assessed on a case-by-case basis.
+If you require codes for more than one organization, or for multiple sub-units of one organization, this processing will take longer depending on the overall number and will be assessed on a case-by-case basis.
 Please contact us at the above e-mail address to discuss.

 We are working on providing a searchable database of ISILs assigned by the British Library.

-ISILs are 16-character variable length codes which uniquely identify libraries and related organisations in an international context.
+ISILs are 16-character variable length codes which uniquely identify libraries and related organizations in an international context.
 They can accommodate existing national library identification systems.

 The Danish National Library Authority is the International Authority for the registration and maintenance of the standard.
 Its role is to maintain a source of information about the National Agencies involved and to supervise the use of country and non-country prefixes.
 It also has a promotional role.

 More details about the ISIL are available from the ISIL Registration Authority.